ivpn/ivpn.net/src/content/pages/refunds.md

 <h2>Cash and Vouchers</h2>

-Cash and Voucher purchases are not refundable.
+Cash and Voucher payments are non-refundable.

 **Please note**: We do not offer prorated refunds.